 Managing Chemical Hazards | A Guide for Purchasing

-It is important to consider every chemical being used in a workplace in order to positively identify any inherent risks.
-A structured approach must then be implemented to managing these risks.
+It is important to consider every chemical being used in the workplace in order to positively identify any inherent risks.
+A structured approach must then be implemented in managing these risks.

 I make purchasing decisions.
 What is my responsibility?